 Note: Students with a birthday on September 1 of that school year mustcompete in the higher category.

-- B. A zone may enter a team of up to 18 members for each of the six events not including: - C. All athlete substitutions must be submitted to the provincial host by 4 p.m. on the Wednesday prior to provincials.
+- B. A zone may enter a team of up to 18 members for each of the six events not including: - provincials.
 No additions or changes may be made after this date.